HiSDpackage/soluscape/_HiSD/HiSD_English.md

 -   A critical point of $E(\boldsymbol{x})$ that is not a local extremum is called a saddle point of $E(\boldsymbol{x})$.
-Especially, sometimes we also refer to a local minimum as a index-$0$ saddle point and a local maximum as a index-$d$ saddle point (where $d$ is the system dimension).
+Especially, sometimes we also refer to a local minimum as an index-$0$ saddle point and a local maximum as an index-$d$ saddle point (where $d$ is the system dimension).

 -   A critical point $\boldsymbol{\hat{x}}$ is called nondegenerate if